• Skip to primary navigation

 • Add chopped long beans, sliced onions, ginger, garlic, turmeric powder, chilli powder and salt.
 Add 1 teaspoon oil and stir it well until well combined.
 Cover and cook.
 Don't add water.
 It naturally has a lot of water in it, which releases when they are cooked.

-• Cook in medium heat until water gets almost dried up.
+• Cook on medium heat until the water is almost dried up.
 Stir in between, otherwise it can get burnt.
 It might take around 15 - 20 minutes.

-• Add 1- 2 teaspoon oil, saute it for around 5 minutes in medium flame until it gets roasted well.
-Serve with rice 🙂
+• Add 1- 2 teaspoon oil, sauté it for around 5 minutes on a medium flame until it gets roasted well.

 Notes